Certifications

 • <Bookmark>Coastal Construction Certification of Compliance:

-Threshold Building inspections required by the Florida Statutes 553.79(5) and pursuant to a structural inspection plan prepared by the engineer or architect of record requires a Final Threshold Letter to be submitted prior to the issuance of Certification of Occupancy.
-This letter must contain the following passage: “To the best of my knowledge and belief, the construction of all structural load bearing components described in the inspection plan complies with the permitted documents, and the specialty shoring design professional engineer has ascertained that the shoring and re-shoring conforms with the shoring and re-shoring plans submitted to the enforcement agency.”
-This original sealed letter must be submitted to the Inspections Department office at 1825 Hendry Street, 3rd floor or by email to inspections@leegov.com with an approved Lee County registered electronic signature.
+• A Final Threshold Letter must be submitted to inspections@leegov.com prior to the issuance of Certification of Occupancy pursuant to Florida Statutes 533.79(5).
+This letter must contain the following: “To the best of my knowledge and belief, the construction of all structural load bearing components described in the inspection plan complies with the permitted documents, and the specialty shoring design professional engineer has ascertained that the shoring and re-shoring conforms with the shoring and re-shoring plans submitted to the enforcement agency.”

 • <Bookmark>Obtaining Certificate of Occupancy & Certificate of Compliance:

-Certificates of Occupancy and Compliance can be printed from eConnect by scrolling down past the fees table to Documents for Activities.
+• Certificates of Occupancy and Compliance can be printed from eConnect by scrolling down past the fees table to Documents for Activities.
 Click on blue line next to Certificate of Occ.
 Issued (F) or Compliance Cert Issued (F) to print the document.
-Or to receive it by fax, call 239-533-8997 and press option 6.
-You will be asked to enter the permit number and after site address verification, you enter your 10 digit fax number (including the area code).
-Please note, if you are calling from Naples, press 2 for calling outside the local calling area.

 • <Bookmark>Construction Debris Solid Waste Approval:

-Per Lee County Ordinance 07-25, on residential and commercial properties with certain construction values, you must show proof that you have taken the construction debris to a proper recycling facility.
+• Certain construction values will require proof of proper construction debris disposal.
 Please contact the Solid Waste Office at 239-533-8000 for details.
-Once they have approved your documents, they will enter their approval into the DCD program.
+Once your documents are approved, Solid Waste will notify the Building Department.
 If you wish not to submit debris receipts, you can pay the diversion fee.
 The cost depends on the nature of the construction.
 Please contact the Solid Waste office for fee amount.

 <Bookmark>Inspections